Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Neutrino-photon vertex of an Electroweak standard model for a vacuum

-\cite{schwinger}.
-This is the contribution from the short distance fluctuation and manifestly Lorentz invariant and is the sum of positive powers of field strengths.
-This is equivalent to the one obtained from the interaction Hamiltonian, $e^{-\epsilon t} H_{int}$ perturbatively.
-The magnetic moment of the neutrinos was obtained in the electroweak theory as
+This contribution is from the short distance fluctuation and manifestly Lorentz invariant and is the sum of positive powers of field strengths.
+This is equivalent to the one perturbatively obtained from the interaction Hamiltonian, $e^{-\epsilon t} H_{int}$.
+The effective interaction was obtained similarly in the electroweak theory: